-Figure 14.
+Figure 12.
 'Strategy' Worksheet

-- 1. Reset the displayed strategy at any time by left-clicking the 'Reset Strategy' button in the top, left corner of the worksheet.
-The default is based on the crop rotation and order of crop traits specified in the 'Systems' worksheet.
-The default also populates 'Fall' options in the bottom rows. - 2.
-If desired, change the 'System' by selecting from the drop-down list provided. - 3.
+- 1. Reset the displayed strategy by clicking the 'Reset Strategy' button.
+The default is based on the crop rotation and order of crop traits specified in the 'Systems' worksheet and populates 'Fall' options. - 2.
+Select desired system.
 The name of the current 'Strategy' actively displayed on the worksheet is shown in blue font near the top, left corner of the worksheet.
-If the name is shown in red, italicized font, the strategy displayed is NOT a saved strategy or the default.
-Once the changes are saved, a previously saved strategy is loaded, or the worksheet is reset to the default strategy, the font will return to blue.
-Caution: An exception to this rule is when the 'Systems' worksheet has been accessed and the user returns to 'Strategy' which resets the strategy to the default. - 4.
-Save and load up to six strategies by clicking the blue 'Save' or 'Load' command buttons located to the right of each saved strategy name.
-See Figures 17 and 18 for instructions on saving and loading strategies. - 5.
+Red, italicized font indicates the strategy displayed is NOT a saved strategy or the default.
+Navigating to the 'Systems' worksheet and back to 'Strategy' will reset the default strategy. - 3.
+Save and load up to six strategies by clicking the 'Save' or 'Load' buttons (See Figures 17 and 18). - 4.
 Modify the cells provided.
-Instructions for selecting data in these cells are provided in the notes for Figure 15. - 6.
-'Weed Control Costs (\$/acre)', 'Spring Seed Bank ('000/250 sqft)', 'Yield (bu or lb/acre)', and 'Net Returns (\$/acre)' are provided in the blue cells located at the top of the 'Strategy' worksheet for Years 1 through 10. - 7.
-Error messages and conditional formatting are based on the current strategy.
-See Figure 16 for further explanation. - 8.
-Left-click the pink 'Risk Assessment' button to get a description of the risk assessment provided.
-Left-click the green 'Palmer Amaranth Escapes' button to show timing of Palmer Amaranth escapes for critical information about when to add weed control measures. - 9.
-The amortized 10 Year Net cashflows (NPV) (\$/acre) of the currently displayed strategy is a key statistic for monitoring profitability across all years.
-Red font with pink highlighting shows negative NPV over the 10 year period. - 10.
-Left-click the 'Print' command button to print the area currently displayed on the screen. - 11.
-Left-click the '?' command button for help. - 12.
-Navigate 'Back' to the 'Systems' page to modify crop rotation and crop trait options or use the 'Next' button to navigate forward to the 'Output' worksheet located near the top, right corner of the worksheet.
+See Figure 13 for detailed instructions for selecting data in these cells. - 5.
+Error messages and conditional formatting are based on the current strategy (See Figure 14). - 6.
+'Weed Control Costs (\$/acre)', 'Spring Seed Bank ('000/250 sqft)', 'Yield (bu or lb/acre)', and 'Cash Net Returns (\$/acre)' for Years 1-10. - 7.
+Click the 'Risk Assessment' button to get a description of the risk assessment provided and the 'Palmer Amaranth Escapes' button to show timing of Palmer Amaranth escapes for guidance on adding weed control measures. - 8.
+The amortized 10-Year Net Cashflows (NPV) (\$/acre) of the currently displayed strategy is a key statistic for monitoring profitability across all years.
+Red font with pink highlighting shows negative NPV over the 10-year period. - 9.
+Click the 'Print' button to print the area currently displayed on the screen or the '?' button for help. - 10.
+Navigate 'Back' to the 'Systems' page or use the 'Next' button to navigate forward to the 'Output' worksheet. - 11.
+Click the 'State Guidelines and Current Label Information' if using Xtend or Enlist crop technologies.

-Figure 15.
+Figure 13.
 Example User Selections in the 'Strategy' Worksheet